The Ginsburg--Sands theorem and computability theory: A proof of the Ginsburg--Sands theorem

 We now define a relation $\leq_X$ on $X$, as follows.
 For $x,y \in X$, set $x \leq_X y$ if $x \in \cl(y)$.
 Clearly, $\leq_X$ is reflexive and transitive, and our assumption that $X$ is $T_0$ implies that $\leq_X$ is antisymmetric.
 So, $\leq_X$ is a partial ordering.
 By $\CAC$, there exists an infinite subset of $X$ that either forms a chain under $\leq_X$ or an antichain under $\leq_X$.
 By regarding this as a subspace, we may assume this subset is in fact of all of $X$ for simplicity.

 First, suppose $X$ is a chain under $\leq_X$.
-Applying $\ADS$, we can fix an infinite subset of $X$ that is either an ascending or descending sequence under $\leq_X$.
-Again, by thinking of this as a subspace, we may assume this subset is in fact all of $X$.
-So suppose $X$ is an ascending sequence under $\leq_X$.
-Then we can find $x_0 < x_1 < \cdots$ in $X$ such that $x_0 <_X x_1 <_X \cdots$.
-We claim that $Y = \set{x_n : n \in \omega}$ under the subspace topology is homeomorphic to the final segment topology on $\omega$ via the map $x_n \mapsto n$.
+Applying $\ADS$, we can fix an infinite subset $Y$ of $X$ that is either an ascending or descending sequence under $\leq_X$.
+Say $Y$ is an ascending sequence under $\leq_X$, so that its elements may be listed as $x_0 <_X x_1 <_X \cdots$.
+We claim that $Y$ under the subspace topology is homeomorphic to the final segment topology on $\omega$ via the map $x_n \mapsto n$.
 To see this, note first that if $n < m$ then every open set in $X$ containing $x_n$ also contains $x_m$ since $x_n \in \cl(x_m)$.
 On the other hand, for every $n$ there is an open set containing $x_n$ but not any $x_m$ for $m < n$, since $x_n \notin \cl(x_m)$ for any such $m$.
 It follows that the open sets in $Y$ are precisely the sets of the form $\set{x_m : m \geq n}$ for $n \in \omega$, which proves the claim.
-The case where $X$ is a descending sequence under $\leq_X$ is symmetric, and produces a subspace homeomorphic to the initial segment topology.
+The case where $Y$ is a descending sequence under $\leq_X$ is symmetric, and produces a subspace homeomorphic to the initial segment topology.

 We are thus left with the case where $X$ is an antichain.
 By definition of $\leq_X$, this means that $X$ is a $T_1$ space.
 Assume $X$ has no infinite subspace with the cofinite topology; we show it has an infinite discrete subspace.
 Since $X$ is $T_1$, every finite subset of $X$ is closed, and so every cofinite subset is open.
 Our assumption therefore implies that if $W$ is any infinite subspace of $X$, there exists an open set $U$ such that $U \cap W \neq \emptyset$ and $W \setminus U$ is infinite.
 Let $U_0$ be any such open set for $W = X$, and let $x_0$ be any element of $U_0$.
 Next, suppose inductively that, for some $n \in \omega$, we have defined $x_0,\ldots,x_n \in X$, along with open sets $U_0,\ldots,U_n$ satisfying the following: $X \setminus \bigcup_{i \leq n} U_i$ is infinite, and for all $i,j \leq n$, we have that $x_i \in U_j$ if and only if $i = j$.
 Letting $W = X \setminus \bigcup_{i \leq n} U_i$, there exists an open set $U$ such that $U \cap W \neq \emptyset$ and $W \setminus U$ is infinite.
 Let $x_{n+1}$ be any element of $U \cap W$, and let $U_{n+1} = U \setminus \set{x_0,\ldots,x_n}$.
 (Note that $U_{n+1}$ is open because $X$ is~$T_1$.)
 Clearly, the inductive conditions are maintained.
 In this way, we thus define an infinite subspace $Y = \set{x_n : n \in \omega}$ of $X$, and this subspace is discrete since for each $n$ we have that $U_n \cap Y = \set{x_n}$ by construction. \end{proof}